-This translates into a highly pro-cyclical real wage, which turns out to be more volatile than predicted in the model, displaying a relative volatility of 1.16, in stark contrast to that registered for simulated time series (0.77).
-The main factor behind the high volatility displayed by real wages is a highly volatile and unpredictable rate of inflation.
-Figure 3 below contains the cyclical components of the time series for inflation and the log of average nominal wages.
-Although the business cycles have become more pronounced since 1970, the swings in the cyclical component of inflation have not only outscored but also preceded those in the average nominal wage, inducing a high volatility in cyclical real wages.
+This translates into a highly pro-cyclical real wage, which turns out to be more volatile than presumed in the model, displaying a relative volatility of 1.16 in general and 1.04 in the non-oil economy; a stark contrast with those registered for simulated time series in either case (0.77 and 0.73).
+The main factor behind the large volatility displayed by real wages is a highly volatile and unpredictable rate of inflation.
+Figure 4 below contains the cyclical components of the time series for inflation and the log average nominal wages.
+Although the business cycles have become more pronounced since 1970, the swings in the cyclical component of inflation have not only out weighted but also preceded those in the average nominal wage, inducing a large volatility in cyclical real wages.

-^{16.} Some authors have noticed this shortcoming and suggested alternative ways to circumvent it by incorporating contracts between firms and workers that allow for wage smoothing (Gomme and Greenwood, 1995).
+&lt;sup>15 Some authors have noticed this shortcoming and suggested alternative ways to circumvent it, by incorporating contracts between firms and workers that allow for wage smoothing (Gomme and Greenwood, 1995).